NEET Physics Gravitation Notes

 In the case of central force L is constant.
 (Gravitational force is a central force).

-Kepler’s Third Law (law of Periods)
+Kepler’s Third Law (Law Of Periods)

 Time period of revolution of a planet around the sun is directly proportional to cube of its semimajor axis.